Building a treehouse with children

 Treehouses have always been associated with kids playing outdoors and building a little place to share with a group of friends.
 Today these kinds of quickly assembled treehouses are less common, and the main growth in treehouse popularity is from adult sized buildings with modern day luxuries.
 Perhaps the builders of treehouses today have some nostalgia for the simple forts they built when they were young and want to live out some of those times again, but the gains for children involved in the treehouse are even more important.

-The benefits of growing up with a treehouse
+Benefits of growing up with a treehouse

 - More hours are spent physically active, encouraging a healthy heart and general fitness